Our Garden Education

 Life is a journey filled with discoveries, constantly reshaping our identity and perception of the world.

-I believe garden education can unlock our potential to lead meaningful lives and positively impact the world.
+I believe that garden education can unlock our potential to live meaningful lives and make a positive impact on the world.

 Garden as a Unique Learning Environment

 Why do children become so energetic in the garden?
-Is it because it feels good to breathe fresh air, or is it because they discover things they usually don’t see?
-The simple joy of finding a ladybug can spark great excitement among the young explorers.
+Is it because breathing fresh air feels so good, or perhaps because they discover things they usually don’t see?
+The simple joy of finding a ladybug, for example, can spark great excitement among these young explorers.

 Benefit of Garden Education

-Experiencing nature is crucial for learning about its workings, understanding our essential place in nature, and recognizing our substantial impact.
-Such direct encounters provide children and adults with profound insights and wisdom beyond words, inspiring a positive influence on our world.
+Experiencing nature is crucial for understanding how it works, recognizing our essential place within it, and acknowledging our significant impact.
+Such direct encounters offer both children and adults profound insights and wisdom that go beyond words, inspiring positive change in our world.

 Ms. Keiko